Introduction to Disinfection and Sterilization for Hook Reprocessing

 • Levels:

-• Low-level disinfection: Kills most vegetative bacteria, some fungi, and some viruses (enveloped viruses).
-Example: Quaternary ammonium compounds.
+• Low-level disinfection: Kills most vegetative bacteria, some fungi, and some viruses (enveloped viruses)

-• Intermediate-level disinfection: Kills vegetative bacteria, most fungi, most viruses, and some bacterial spores.
-Example: 70% isopropyl alcohol, some phenolics.
+• Intermediate-level disinfection: Kills vegetative bacteria, most fungi, most viruses, and some bacterial spores

-• High-level disinfection: Kills all microorganisms except high numbers of bacterial spores.
-Example: 2% glutaraldehyde, 7.5% hydrogen peroxide.
+• High-level disinfection: Kills all microorganisms except high numbers of bacterial spores

 • Limitations: Cannot ensure complete elimination of all microbial life, particularly resistant bacterial spores.